cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 }
 ```

-The `icaRegisterPacketSuccess` is defined to handle the succesfull registration flow.
-In the success case the account address generated on the host chain will be stored in the acknowledgement and delivered back to the controller chain.
+The `icaRegisterPacketSuccess` is defined to handle the successful registration flow.
+In the success case, the account address generated on the host chain will be stored in the acknowledgment and delivered back to the controller chain.

 ```typescript
 interface icaRegisterPacketSuccess {